seancorfield/next-jdbc/doc/result-set-builders.md

 ## Result Set Builder Functions

 The `as-*` functions described above are all implemented in terms of these protocols.
 They are passed the `ResultSet` object and the options hash map (as passed into various `next.jdbc` functions).
 They return an implementation of the protocols that is then used to build rows and the result set.
 Note that the `ResultSet` passed in is _mutable_ and is advanced from row to row by the SQL execution function, so each time `->row` is called, the underlying `ResultSet` object points at each new row in turn.
 By contrast, `->rs` (which is only called by `execute!`) is invoked _before_ the `ResultSet` is advanced to the first row.

+The result set builder implementation is also assumed to implement `clojure.lang.ILookup` such that the keys `:cols` and `:rsmeta` are supported and should map to the vector of column names that the builder will produce and the `ResultSetMetaData` object (which can be obtained from the `ResultSet`, if necessary).
+This is intended to allow `plan` and various builder adapters to access certain information that may be needed for processing results.
+The default builder implementations (for maps and arrays) are both records with fields `rsmeta` and `cols` (in addition to `rs` -- the `ResultSet` itself).
+The adapters provided in `next.jdbc.result-set` returned reified implementations that delegate field lookup to the underlying builder implementation.

 The options hash map for any `next.jdbc` function can contain a `:builder-fn` key and the value is used as the row/result set builder function.
 The tests for `next.jdbc.result-set` include a [record-based builder function](https://github.com/seancorfield/next-jdbc/blob/develop/test/next/jdbc/result_set_test.clj#L335-L353) as an example of how you can extend this to satisfy your needs.